lamarquise/printf/README.md

 but a string containing the processed results and the length of that result are communicated back to parsing hq using pointers.

+t param p is never malloc'd and nothign in it is either, and it never moves up the tree, only down branches, so it doesn't need to be freed, it will die as soon as it's instance of parse specs is complete.

 #### Flag Parsing (also includes width, precision and size parsing)
 This may be the most elaborate of the parsing files but it's also the most 'redundant'.
 Everything (format string starting immediately the % of the spec,